thanosparavantis/airline-reservation-system/README.md

 # Airport Ticket System
-A console application written in C++ using Visual Studio.
-This project was an assignment for the subject of Data Structures in university.

-_Note: All comments within the code are in Greek._
+A simple console based airport ticket system in C++ using data structures.